Metricbeat is the recommended method for collecting and shipping monitoring data to a monitoring cluster.

 The following table lists the ingest pipelines that are required before an exporter can route monitoring data:

-Upgrades X-Pack monitoring data coming from X-Pack 5.0 - 5.4 to be compatible with the format used in X-Pack monitoring 5.5.
+Upgrades X-Pack monitoring data coming from X-Pack 5.0 - 5.4 to be compatible with the format used in 5.5 monitoring features.

 A placeholder pipeline that is empty.